01 of 09

 02 of 09

-One of the great things about brick flooring is that is has many of the same rustic, natural feeling characteristics as real stone, without a lot of the drawbacks.
+One of the great things about brick flooring is that is has many of the same rustic, natural characteristics of real stone, without a lot of the drawbacks.
 This allows it to be successfully used in a variety of primitive and cabin style decorative flooring patterns.
-Some specially treated brick materials can even be made to order with an aged, weathered look that will give the floor a sense of personality, and history.
+Some specially treated brick materials can even be made to order with an aged, weathered look that will give the floor a sense of personality and history.

-In this picture we see a brick floor paired with heart pine cross beam... planks.
-The bricks are salvaged Windsor, which gives them a sense of natural age.
-Laid in a basic herringbone pattern, the effect is a sense of rustic natural beauty, mixed with a sense of sophisticated style.
-This would be the perfect pattern for an upscale lodge or cabin style setting.Continue to 3 of 9 below.
+In this picture we see a brick floor paired with heart-pine cross beam planks.
+The bricks are a "salvaged" style that mimics reclaimed brick from old buildings.
+Laid in a basic herringbone pattern, or bond, each brick section forms a square of infill within a grid of wood.Continue to 3 of 9 below.

 03 of 09

-Brick is often chosen as flooring for an entryway because it is durable, stain resistant, and easy to clean.
-Commonly used in outdoor applications, you don’t have to worry about a properly sealed brick floor permanently stained by people tracking dirt, mud, and grime in from the outdoors.
-And cleaning it up is just a matter of sweeping, vacuuming, or wet mopping the area.
+Brick is often chosen as flooring for an entryway because it is durable, stain-resistant, and easy to clean.
+Regular upkeep is merely a matter of sweeping, vacuuming, or wet-mopping the surface.

 04 of 09